Revamping a model is never an easy task, especially when you are constrained by budget and the need to retain the underpinnings from an existing car.

 A compelling entry price

 Kicking off the line-up was the 820i with an on-the-road price of £17,495.
-Even at this level the list of standard accoutrements included rear seat head restraints, while the re-engineered bodyshell meant that it was now possible to offer split-folding rear seat backs on the saloon.
+Even at this level the list of standard features included rear seat head restraints, while the re-engineered bodyshell meant that it was now possible to offer split-folding rear seat backs on the saloon.

 The 820Si cost £1800 more but came with features such as anti-lock brakes, electric rear windows and an electric sunroof, while you also got burr walnut inserts in the doors.
 The higher spec SLi priced at £21,495 featured an attractive six-spoke alloy wheel design, front fog lamps, power adjustment of the driver’s seat and Automatic Temperature Control.